-He holds BA in Comparative Literature (with Italian) from University College London, and an MA in the same from UCL again, but with more focus on critical theory the second time round.
-He also did a year abroad in at the Sapienza University of Rome, studying Art History and Film.
+I studied for my BA in Comparative Literature (with Italian) from University College London, and an MA in the same from UCL again, but with more focus on critical and decolonial theory, especially concerning Brazilian modernism, the second time round.
+In the course of my BA, I did a year abroad at Sapienza University of Rome, where I mostly studied Art History and Film.

-I love every kind of music, but I am partial to Fela Kuti, Mal Waldron, Bach, Nina Simone, Leonard Cohen, Angelique Kidjo, Jorge Ben Jor, Alex Turner, Kendrick Lamar, Theresa Onuora… indicatively.
+Besides visual and literary culture, I love every kind of music, but I am especially partial to Fela Kuti, Haruna Ishola, Mal Waldron, Bach, Nina Simone, Leonard Cohen, Angelique Kidjo, Jorge Ben Jor, Alex Turner, Kendrick Lamar, Theresa Onuora, which may be indicative.

 yomi.folaranmi@gmail.com